Skip to content

 • Dirty Scottsdale (2009) – short crime story published in Phoenix Noir (2009).

-• Fourteen Days (2023) – Fourteen Days is a novel with an unusual twist: each character in this diverse, eccentric cast of New York neighbours has been secretly written by a different, major literary voice-from Margaret Atwood and Douglas Preston to Tommy Orange, Diana Galbaldon, and Celeste Ng.
+• Fourteen Days (2023) – Fourteen Days is a novel with an unusual twist: each character in this diverse, eccentric cast of New York neighbors has been secretly written by a different, major literary voice-from Margaret Atwood and Douglas Preston to Tommy Orange, Diana Gabaldon, and Celeste Ng.

-If you like our article about reading Diana Gabaldon Books in Order, don’t forget to bookmark it!
-You may also be interested in Deborah Harkness, or the Ken Follett’s Kingsbridge series.
+If you like our article about the Diana Gabaldon reading Order, don’t forget to bookmark it!
+To go further, you may also be interested in Deborah Harkness or the Ken Follett’s Kingsbridge series.
 Don’t hesitate to follow us on Twitter or Facebook to discover more book series.

 Leave a Reply